afrisenti-semeval/afrisenti-semeval.github.io/docs_docs/prizes.md

 # Prizes

-AfriSenti-SemEval competition has a prize pool and will be awarded to best three performing teams in the following leagues:
+AfriSenti-SemEval competition has a prize and will be awarded to best three performing teams in each sub-task

 > Details is coming soon.